 The Mathematics curriculum at Rimrose Hope aims to develop children’s ability to calculate, reason and solve problems.
 A high-quality mathematics education provides a foundation for understanding the world, the ability to reason mathematically, an appreciation of the beauty and power of mathematics, and a sense of enjoyment and curiosity about the subject.
 We strive to foster an engaging and accessible curriculum that ensures all children have access to a rich, deep, varied and enjoyable mathematical experience.

 At Rimrose Hope, we have created a bespoke curriculum to suit the needs of all our pupils.
 In consultation with our Primary Maths Consultant, Sarah Martin, small steps of learning have been developed by drawing on a number of different sources including: White Rose Maths materials, NCETM Teaching Spine resources, DFE Ready to progress document and Numicon.
 Our ever evolving steps are designed to support a mastery approach to teaching and learning as well as to support the aims and objectives of the National Curriculum.

 Our curriculum aims to give the children the mathematical skills needed in many areas of everyday life including future employment, but equally strives to develop the children’s enjoyment and curiosity in the subject.

 The way in which we teach Maths is based on research into the way children learn, with a focus on giving the children clear images to support their thinking.
 Teaching is based on the research of Jerome Bruner who proposed three modes of representation:

-Children's mathematical understanding is then applied to problems solving activities, covering word problems, finding all possibilities, describing rules and patterns, visual puzzles and diagrams and logic.
+When the children are confident with a topic, they do problem solving activities.
+These cover the 5 strands of problem solving: word problems, finding all possibilities, describing rules and patterns, visual puzzles and diagrams and logic.